excellalabs/the-javascript-curriculum/Best-Practices.md

 #### Obsolete Practices
 > These coding practices that were once good but have become dated over time and should be avoided.

-  1. jQuerying All the Things
+  1. Overusing jQuery
   2. Relying on Comments to Clarify Overly Complex or Confusing Code
-  3. Storing all JS in One File
+  3. Storing JavaScript Code in One File
-  4. Using Globals
+  4. Manipulating Globals
   5. Manipulating Prototypes (manually or in frameworks like date.js)
   6. Using Browser Detection Instead of Feature Detection